Incongruent Positivity: When Miscalibrated Positivity Undermines Online Supportive Conversations

 \subsection{Generating support responses by fine-tuning on emotion reactions}

-To study the effect of training the model on the emotion data \textit{(RQ3)}, we further fine-tune the models on two types of emotional reactions: (1) weak emotion reactions and (2) strong emotion reactions.
+Unlike RQ1/RQ2, which analyze a single baseline LLM for controlled comparisons, RQ3 evaluates additional models fine-tuned using weak supervision to reduce labeling and compute costs.
+Thus, to study the effect of training the model on the emotion data \textit{(RQ3)}, we further fine-tune the models on two types of emotional reactions: (1) weak emotion reactions and (2) strong emotion reactions.
 These reactions are drawn from the dataset introduced by \citet{Sharma2020-cm}, where each turn is labeled with an emotion intensity level.
 In the experiment, we map the intensity level into two categorizations, \textit{weak reactions} as those annotated with \textit{level 0}, indicating minimal or neutral emotional response.
 As for \textbf{strong reactions}, we map it to correspond to \textit{levels 1 and 2}, reflecting moderate to intense affective expression.
 Each subset of these emotion levels contains 1,047 paired turns (Table~\ref{tab:emotion_reaction_stats}).
 Then, we fine-tuned two well-known LLMs (Mistral-7B-v0.1 and Llama-3.2-3B-Instruct) on these subsets.
 Further model specifications and prompt details are provided in Appendix~\ref{app:emotion_fineTune}.

 \paragraph{Weak supervision labeling for fine-tuned responses} To multilabel the responses generated by a fine-tuned model on weak and strong emotions.
 First, we split the gold standard dataset in table ~\ref{tab:dataset_stats} into training and testing sets using iterative stratification (80\% training and 20\% testing).
 The experiment includes a set of different models covering Instruct \texttt{LLM Mistral-7B-Instruct-v0.1} for multi-label classification using QLoRA with a custom classification head.
 Along with that, we provide a comparison with baseline models, SVM, LR, and Bilstm.